seanhess/seanhess.github.com/_posts/2015-08-19-practical-haskell-json-api.md

             name <- param "name"
             text ("hello " <> name <> "!")

         get "/users" $ do
           json allUsers

         get "/users/:id" $ do
           id <- param "id"
           json (filter matchesId allUsers)

 Playing around
 --------------

 Check out the [Scotty docs][scotty] to see what else you can do.
-Remember, anything that returns `ScottyM a` can be used in the middle `do` block, and anything that returns an `ActionM a` can be used in the handlers.
+Remember, anything that returns `ScottyM a` can be used in the routes `do` block, and anything that returns an `ActionM a` can be used in the handlers.

 Assignment
 ----------

-Create a route that accepts a `User` via `POST`, and prints it back out.
+1. Create a route that accepts a `User` via `POST`, and prints it back out.

-Move your hard-coded users into a file.
+2. Move your hard-coded users into a file.
 Read that file into memory when the server starts and use it to return responses.

 * read: http://learnyouahaskell.com/input-and-output